-JR – Yes, I recently opened a stocks and shares ISA account with £5,000, which is about half of the money I have, and have built a portfolio of investments to hopefully take advantage of some of what I believe will be important themes.
-There seems to be a general feeling that the UK economy will bounce back strongly and I have invested in ETFs that give me the widest range of investments around the world.
+JR – Yes, I recently opened a stocks and shares ISA account with £5,000, which is about half of the money I have, and have built a portfolio of investments to hopefully take advantage of some of what I believe will be important long term themes.
+I have invested in ETFs that give me the widest range of investments around the world.

 HB – Are you solely investing in ETFs?

 JR – I like ETFs because they include shares, bonds and other investments such as commodities and property; I’m wary of having all my eggs in one basket.
 However, I have also invested in some actively managed funds – investment trusts – that allow me to tap into the expertise they have in the themes I am interested in – particularly healthcare due to the pandemic.